Scottish Premiership title race: Celtic or Rangers in the driving seat?

 "Celtic have got a lot of issues, but it's about winning the next game and putting Rangers under pressure.
 It's not done and dusted by a long stretch."

-Celtic and Rangers both have seven league games to go before the league splits into a top and bottom half after April 13 for five final matches.
+Celtic and Rangers both have six league games to go before the league splits into a top and bottom half after April 13 for five final matches.

 On top of that, there is a Scottish Cup quarter-final for both to fit in, plus Europa League knockout action for Rangers - it is going to be a busy run-in.